ehmicky/nve/README.md

   and retrieve its exit `code` or `signal`
 - use the
   [`childProcess`](https://nodejs.org/api/child_process.html#child_process_class_childprocess)
-  if you want to to access its output
+  if you want to to access its output.
+Please note `options.stdio` defaults to `inherit`.

 ## Initial download